macbesu/o2o-wxapp-wx/README.md

 # o2o-wxapp
-a full-stack application of o2o
+a full-stack application of O2O ( wxapp section )